Bookbinding Masterclass 2

 Want more information?
 Have questions?
 Send me a note.

 Hello Beautiful Creative You!

 I'm happy you're here.

-For almost 20 years, I taught English, Language Arts, and Creative Writing at every level, while simultaneously traveling the U.S. delivering workshops and presentations to educators.
-While I still travel occasionally to work with teachers and writers, I now enjoy working one-on-one and in small groups with students, teachers, artists, writers, and creative entrepreneurs who want to identify their passions so they can embrace their gifts and talents through the empowered expression of their deepest desires.
-I do this work as a Creative Business Strategist because I love helping others find the thing that fills them with joy and watching them pursue it without regrets or apologies.
+For almost 20 years, I taught English, Language Arts, and Creative Writing at every educational level, while simultaneously traveling the U.S. delivering workshops and presentations to educators.
+While I no longer travel to work with teachers, I now enjoy working one-on-one and in small groups with students, teachers, artists, writers, and creative entrepreneurs.
+I do this work because I love helping women find the thing that fills them with joy and watching them pursue it without regrets or apologies.

-I've done a lot of things in my short 40+ years on this planet, but I'm most proud of raising my nephew Treavor, and listening to my inner wisdom by doing the things that make me come alive.
-Constructing handmade books and art journals is one of those things that allow me to feel A L I V E!!!
+I've done a lot of things in my short 45+ years on this planet, but I'm most proud of raising my nephew Treavor, and listening to my inner wisdom by doing the things that make me come alive.
+Constructing handmade books and art journals is one of those things that allows me to feel A L I V E!!!
 And I'd love to have you join me on this journey.
 Reading tarot & oracle cards, pulling astrological charts, and delving into the esoteric and ancient guidance systems is another way I help women have spiritual and creative awakenings.
 I'm eager to do the same for you.

 I cherish every single day and treat life as one amazing adventure.
 I play with paint and watercolor, fold paper into books, write poetry, short fiction, & creative non-fiction, and guide women through sacred remembering of who they truly are.
 But always, every single day, I journal and do something that I feel is creative.
 Oh!!
 And did I mention that I'm the proud owner of a fabulous collection of fountain pens?
 (I know.
 Geek alert!)